Is Shopify Good for SEO? An Honest Answer

 Schema Markup

 Basic Product schema is usually included in themes, but Organization schema, FAQPage schema, BreadcrumbList schema, and AggregateRating schema are typically missing.
 These are critical for rich snippets and AI search visibility.
+You can add most of these without an app, by editing the theme files directly.

 URL Structure